What is Active Fuel Management?

 Active Fuel Management (AFM) is a system designed by automakers to automatically deactivate some of the engine's cylinders under specific driving conditions, such as cruising or light load situations.
 This deactivation reduces fuel consumption and emissions without compromising the vehicle's performance.

-The importance of AFM lies in its ability to balance power with efficiency.
+The importance of active fuel management lies in its ability to balance power with efficiency.
 In an era where environmental concerns and fuel economy are important, AFM offers a solution that aligns with these priorities.
 By optimizing the engine's operation based on real-time driving conditions, AFM contributes significantly to reducing the overall environmental footprint of vehicles while ensuring that drivers still enjoy the power and performance they expect from their cars.

 How Does Active Fuel Management Work?